-Vacation, compensatory and sick time is reported as a liability in the government-wide financial statements, with expenses being reported during the period that leave is accrued.
-The fund financial statements reports expenditures during the period that employees are actually paid, or when compensated absences are liquidated with expendable financial resources from the operational portion of state general fund appropriations.
+Vacation, compensatory, and sick time is reported as a liability in the government-wide financial statements, with expenses being reported during the period that leave is accrued.
+The fund financial statements report expenditures during the period that employees are actually paid, or when compensated absences are liquidated with expendable financial resources from the operational portion of state general fund appropriations.
 Employees are entitled to accumulate annual leave at a graduated rate based on years of service.
 A maximum of 240 hours can be carried forward at calendar year-end.
 Employees are entitled to accumulate unlimited sick leave at the rate of one day for each month of service.
 Employees may elect to be compensated for sick leave in excess of 600 hours at half the employee's hourly rate in any fiscal year, not to exceed 120 hours, unless retiring.
-Retiring employee's hourly rate.
+Retiring employees may convert up to 400 hours in excess of the 600 hours at half the retiring employee's hourly rate.
 This election may be made at retirement or at specified times during the employment year.
 The Commission also allows eligible employees to defer being paid overtime in exchange for compensatory time.